MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/ingest-data-flow.md

 When you update this information, any in-progress operations are disrupted, so it's recommended that you make this change at a time when disruption is acceptable.

 > [!IMPORTANT]
-> This throttling behavior is controlled at the Edge Volume level, not at the Subvolume level.
-Therefore, every Subvolume associated with the Edge Volume must share the user-specified number of concurrent blob uploads.
+> This throttling behavior is controlled at the Edge Volume level, not at the subvolume level.
+Therefore, every subvolume associated with the Edge Volume must share the user-specified number of concurrent blob uploads.

 ## Next steps